mvcds/my-library/carreer/development/software-architecture/requirements/System Requirement.md

 ---

-What the people that want/need the [[system]] specify as must-haves.
+What the people want/need from the [[system]], specified as must-haves.

 It's possible to [[Monitoring|Monitor]] and/or constrain[^1] some of them, like uptime